jerjgeno/resume/master.md

 ### YuccaSoft \| Senior Web Developer \| January 2012 - June 2013 , August 2015 - Present

+-   Designed, coded, and maintained a single-page Angular web application to manage teams, update scores, and provide live results for an annual softball tournament attended by more than 400 players and personnel, including a custom PHP back-end API.
 -   Coded functionality for multiple web applications in Javascript, PHP, XML, and the ModX Content Management System.
--   Designed, coded, and maintained a single-page web application to manage teams, update scores, and provide live results for an annual softball tournament attended by more than 400 players and personnel.
--   Wrote a softball playoff-seeding calculator that integrated with existing tournament system to reduce administrative time-cost per season.
+-   Wrote a softball playoff-seeding calculator that integrated with existing tournament system to increased time-cost efficiency per season.
 -   Implemented the Active.com golf tee-time API to build a tee-time searcher and scheduler.